 Thamin population’s numbers and distribution range have declined dramatically over the past 200 years.

-This has been partly because of over hunting, but mainly because of habitat loss.
+This has been partly because of over hunting, but mainly because of the deer’s habitat loss.

 Originally Eld’s Deer ranged across northern parts of India and into southeastern Asia.
 They called the countries of India, Myanmar, Thailand, Vietnam and southern parts of China their home.